National Steel Bridge Alliance

 Since the Sixth Street Bridge won the first competition, more than 300 bridges have won first place in a variety of categories, and at least an equivalent number of bridges has received a merit or honorable mention award for finishing as runner up.
 Overall, this competition has recognized more than 600 bridges of all sizes from all across the United States.

 Many competition bridges have outlasted the companies for which they were built.
 For example, a railroad viaduct constructed for the Wabash Railroad, winner of the 1941 Class C category, still carries rail traffic in Wayne County, Michigan.
 The Wabash railroad merged with the Norfolk and Western Railway in 1964, which then became the Norfolk Southern Railroad in 1982.
 The Wabash railroad signage might not exist but the bridge still performs its duties just as well as it did when originally constructed over 70 years ago.

-Today’s competition recognizes bridges on a biannual basis, with winners receiving recognition during the North American Steel Construction Conference/World Steel Bridge Symposium.
+Today's competition recognizes bridges on a biennial basis, with winners receiving recognition during the North American Steel Construction Conference/World Steel Bridge Symposium.
 Keeping with tradition, bridges are eligible for the competition based on the date they first opened to traffic.

 Below is a complete listing of AISC/NSBA publications highlighing each year's winners of the Prize Bridge competition.